Hilary Knight: PWHPA

-In May 2019, Knight joined the #ForTheGame movement, leading to the formation of the PWHPA.
+In May 2019, Knight joined the #ForTheGame movement, leading to the formation of the Professional Women's Hockey Players Association.

+PWHL

+Knight was one of the first players to sign in the new Professional Women's Hockey League (PWHL) when she signed with PWHL Boston on September 7, 2023.
+On January 2, 2024, Knight was named the team's inaugural captain.

+During the 2024–25 season, she recorded 15 goals and 14 assists during the regular season.
+Her 29 points tied Sarah Fillier for the league lead, as she claimed the PWHL Points Leader award.

+During the league's expansion ahead of the 2025–26 season, Knight was left unprotected by the Fleet and signed a one-year contract with the Seattle Torrent on June 4, 2025, becoming the first player to join the new team.

 International

 As a teenager, Knight was a United States senior national team member.
 In November 2006, she played for Team USA in the Four Nations Cup and was the youngest player for Team USA at 17 years old.
 At the 2007 IIHF World Women's Championship, she was the youngest player on the United States squad.
 Her head coach was also the Wisconsin head coach Mark Johnson.
 Knight earned silver at the tournament for the US.
 Later that year, she played for the United States Under 22 National Team.
 She scored the game-winning goal at 7:48 of overtime as the U.S. Women's National Team won its third consecutive world title with a 3–2 overtime victory against Canada at the 2011 IIHF Women's World Championship at Hallenstadion.
 In the United States first game of the 2011 IIHF Eight Nations Tournament, Knight scored a hat trick in a victory over Russia.
 In the opening match of the 2012 IIHF World Women's Championships, Knight scored two goals in a 9–2 win over Canada.

+Knight represented the United States at the 2023 IIHF Women's World Championship where she recorded eight goals and four assists in seven games.
+During the championship game she recorded a hat trick to help lead USA to a gold medal.
+With 12 points during the tournament, she became the first player in IIHF World Women's Championship history to surpass 100 career points.
+The win also gave Knight nine career gold medals, tying Danielle Goyette for most all time.
+It was also her 13th career medal, tying Hayley Wickenheiser for the most medals all time.